 The fund highlights ACC chapters across the United States who are bringing innovative pro bono services to the public

 WASHINGTON (May 11, 2020) –– The Association of Corporate Counsel (ACC) Foundation announces the 2020 recipients of its yearly Pro Bono Jumpstart (PBJ) Fund.
 PBJ grant recipients will launch new, innovative pro bono efforts by ACC chapters in Wisconsin, Southwest Ohio and Nevada.
-This year the PBJ Fund expanded to include diversity and pipeline activities, and will support the expansion of Streetlaw programs in New England and Florida.
+This year the PBJ Fund expanded to include diversity and pipeline activities, and will support the expansion of Streetlaw programming in Florida.